1. Review your family’s important account access information.

 8. Watch for DCSD Annual Online Express Check-In.

-DCSD Express Check-in: Online (K-8) - Dates TBD
+DCSD Express Check-in: Online (K-8) - July 16-23

 American Academy families with students (new and returning) who will be in grades K - 8 in the coming year must complete two registrations annually.
 These are required in order to secure your K-8 student's spot at American Academy for the coming school year.
 KindiePrep, our preschool program, is NOT included in these events and will have their own registration event.
 American Academy All-School Registration already took place in April.
 DCSD Express Check-in will happen late summer.